Listen to this article now

 If we feed it crap, we will feel like crap.
 If we treat it like the Cadillac we borrowed for the night, it will return the kindness.

-Deborah Serani Psy.D., an award-winning author and psychologist, tells us, “When you’re living with depression, it’s important to know that there’s also a physiological influence to the food you consume.
-The chemical structure of what you eat communicates with your body, which can affect cognition, influence mood and physical body states.
+Deborah Serani Psy.D., an award-winning author, and psychologist tells us, “When you’re living with depression, it’s important to know that there’s also a physiological influence on the food you consume.
+The chemical structure of what you eat communicates with your body, which can affect cognition, influence mood, and physical body states.
 Dr. Fernando Gomez-Pinilla, professor of neuropsychology at the University of Southern California, says

 Dr. Fernando Gomez-Pinilla Professor of Neuropsychology at USC